CCA-Public/digital-archives-manual/guides/stabilization.md

 * **Registrar**
   * Create accession records as described below
   * Determine if it is possible to separate digital media on arrival
-   * IF YES: Registrar separates digital media from physical materials upon arrival (stored in cool vault shelving) and creates “DM” versement objet records for containers of digital media (see [Identifying and separating physical media in Collection](#idandremoval).
+   * IF YES: Registrar separates digital media from physical materials upon arrival (stored in cool vault shelving) and creates “DM” versement objet records for containers of digital media (see [Identifying and separating physical media in Collection](#idandremoval)).
 All staff should use Digital Media Removal Sheets when removing digital media from original boxes or folders.
 The media is localized at the level of these DM containers.
    * IF NO: Registrar makes note in the “Description du contenu“ field of versement objet records that they contain digital media that should be separated.
 This material will then be separated by a technician, archivist, or cataloguer at a later date.
 * **Digital Archivist**
   * *Note: These steps may occur after some delay*